metacpan/metacpan-cpan-extracted/distros/S/Spp/README.md

 Spp -- String Prepare Parser

-Consecrate this project to God, for he has turmoil the accent at Babel.
-In the last days, he gave the spirit of oneness to set a benchmark for believers in all lands, and in many fields, the rising standards were recognized to prepare for his arrival.

 Spp is a powerful tool parse string.

 Spp Could use Parse text to AST according its grammar.